 Besides making sure you’re not downloading viruses or other malware, it’s important that you also keep yourself safe while torrenting in other ways.

 We’re talking about making sure your online P2P activities are as anonymous as possible, and that means using a Virtual Private Network (VPN) to cover yourself.
-Don’t worry: we’ve already covered the best VPNs for torrenting, so after reading this article, we highly recommend you head over there so you can truly torrent in peace.
+Don’t worry: we’ve already covered the best VPNs for torrenting.
+To have the safest experience while torrenting, choose one of our top 5 VPNs:

 Choosing and downloading an Android torrent client